patrick-crawford/WEB422-Backup/notes/angular-get-started.md

 ng new my-app --routing -S -g
 ```

-**NOTE:** If at this point, you receive the following error in <span style="color:red; font-weight: bold">red</span>:
+**NOTE:** If at this point, you receive the following error in <span style="color:red; font-weight: bold">red</span> that contains the text:

 ```
-The Angular CLI currently requires npm version 6.
+The Angular CLI temporarily requires npm version 6 while upstream issues are addressed.

 Please install a compatible version to proceed (`npm install --global npm@6`).
 ```